Adam3852/Adam3852/README.md

 ## Hi there 👋

-# 💫 About Me:
+# About Me:
 Hello!
 I'm a certain programmer that codes for Android, Visual Basic and Python.
-And Flipper Zero.

 # 💻 Tech Stack: